3 Days Touring Tokyo

 Woman fishing at a unique restaurant in Tokyo.

-You can enjoy your freshly caught seafood as sashimi, nigiri, grilled, boiled, or deep-fried tempura fish—and if two of these options sound appetizing you can request a half-and-half preparation.
-Your prepared fish then comes out shockingly fast, I’m talking less than five minutes, and if you can’t tell from the photo on the bottom right—the whole fish comes out with it!
+Enjoy your freshly caught seafood as sashimi, nigiri, grilled, boiled, or deep-fried tempura fish—and if two of these options sound appetizing, you can request a half-and-half preparation.
+Your prepared fish comes out shockingly fast—I’m talking less than 5 minutes—and if you can’t tell from the photo on the bottom right, the whole fish comes out with it!
 Our fishy friend was staring right at my travel buddy while she was trying to eat her meal in peace, so we ended up covering his head with a napkin to avoid any squeamish thoughts.
-To drink we enjoyed a flight of three sake varieties we each picked out at our own discretion, although if you pay a premium on your set course total you can also turn your booking into an all-you-can-drink reservation!
+To drink, we enjoyed a flight of 3 sake varieties picked at our own discretion, although if you pay a premium on your set course total you can also turn your booking into an all-you-can-drink reservation!

 Pro Tip:

-If anyone in your cohort is traveling around their birthdays, answering Question #1 in the provided reservation link will allow you to request a small dessert for the birthday guest along with a generic birthday sign and song of well wishes performed by the restaurant employees.
+If anyone in your cohort is traveling near their birthday, answering Question #1 in the reservation link will allow you to request a small dessert for the birthday guest along with a generic birthday sign and song of well wishes performed by the restaurant staff.

 Don Quijote